What Is Seedance 2.5? Features, Release & What's New

 |---|---|

-| Max clip length | 30 seconds, native single-pass |
+| Max clip length | Announced target: up to 30 seconds, native single-pass |

-| Reference inputs | Up to 50 (image / video / audio) |
+| Reference inputs | Announced target: up to 50 (image / video / audio) |

-| Editing | Local re-draw (region-level regeneration) |
+| Editing | Announced target: local re-draw (region-level regeneration) |

-| Architecture | Unified multimodal audio-video generation |
+| Architecture | Announced unified multimodal audio-video workflow |

 Seedance 2.5 vs Seedance 2.0